-Whether you are living on or off campus, in a city or suburb, you have many transportation options for getting around in your new country:
+Whether you are living on or off campus, in a city or suburb, you are going to need to be able to get around easily and efficiently.
+You will probably not want to buy a car just for your time in the States, so you’ll want to learn about the many public transportation options available to you for getting around in your new country.

 A bicycle can be a great way to get around your campus and your local area.
 Whether your campus is based in the middle of a city or in the suburbs, a bike is relatively inexpensive, and it’s a good way to get some exercise.
 Whenever riding your bike, always take care to observe the law of the road, and always wear a helmet.
 It is now a law in some states that helmets must be worn.
 As with any personal property, take care to lock your bike up when you are not using it.
 Most college campuses provide a bike rack for that purpose outside of many buildings on campus.
 A good lock does not usually cost very much, and it’s a small price to pay for the security of your bike.